sulemvn7/10_health_33791096/README.md

 Clinic Appointment Booking App

+Description

 A web-based system for managing clinic appointments, allowing patients to schedule visits and staff to manage users and track login activity through an audit log.

-Overview

 This application is a Node.js web app built with Express that provides: